Hi! I am Susan Tripi DeLano, a nonprofit coach and founder of Rise Consulting Group, LLC.

 Tools to create an effective revenue generation plan

-Strategy to craft a well-formed business plan to achieve it all
+Strategy to achieve it all

 With more than 20-years of direct service in the nonprofit, retail, and small business sectors, I have experienced it all and as a result, I learned the systems, strategies, and structures that lead to stagnation or success -- regardless of agency size, capacity, or revenue.